kaltura/developer-platform-docs/documentation/Video-Analytics-and-Insights/media-analytics.md

 {% onebox https://developer.kaltura.com/workflows/Integration_Scheduling_and_Hooks/Analytics_Reports/embed %}

-To learm more about the type data reported by Media Analytics, we recommend you read the following article:
+To learn more about the type data reported by Media Analytics, we recommend you read the following article:
 >**Knowledge Article:** [Creating and Tracking Analytics in the KMC](http://knowledge.kaltura.com/creating-and-tracking-analytics-kmc-0#analytics)

 ## Integrated Analytics Partners